 forklift caution sign on a building

 The new employee has been on-the-job for only a week.
 He is concerned about no forklift safety plan.
-From his past job experience, it came in handy to get new hires, like him, up-to-speed.
+From his past job experience, it came in handy to get new hires like him up-to-speed.
 It also worked great as an educational safety net for the existing staff.

 Frankly, you agree with him, and even though there are a ton of processes already in place, a safety plan for forklift operations is not one of them.